 If you are not sure how much life insurance coverage you need, consider using an online life insurance coverage calculator.
 You will input some basic information, like your income, expected burial costs and the number of children you have, and the calculator will estimate how much coverage may be right for your situation.

 How much does life insurance cost?

-The cost of life insurance relies on several factors like age, overall health and existing medical conditions.
+The cost of life insurance is dependent on several factors like your age, overall health and existing medical conditions.
 The price also depends on what type of policy you select.
 Here are some things to know about the cost of life insurance: